browserengineering/book/book/http.md

 and the host is encrypted.
 There are quite a few details to how this works: which encryption algorithms are used, how a common encryption key is agreed to, and of course how to make sure that the browser is connecting to the correct host.
-The difference in the protocol layers is shown in Figure 5.
+The difference in the protocol layers involved is shown in Figure 5.

 ::: {.center}